Mickael-G/matrix_hotword/README.md

 # Matrix Hotword

-This is a small service to toggle the leds on the Matrix Voice
+This is a small service to control the leds on the Matrix Voice.
+When a hotword is detected, the leds go green and then return to blue.

 Many thanks to https://github.com/syntithenai/opensnips, I am using the MQTT code they created.